kalisio/keycloak-event-gateway/docs/Known_Issues.md

 ## Threads usage

+Use of threads for
+asynchronous requests
-Use of threads could possibly lead to errors not yet encountered in our tests.
+could possibly lead to errors
+not yet encountered in our tests.

 To prevent those errors, we could think of a